horvathd/cern_fluka_wsl/README.md

-# Installing CERN's FLUKA and Flair on Windows 10 using WSL
+# Installing CERN's FLUKA and Flair on Windows using WSL

-It is recommended to use the Windows Subsystem for Linux (WSL) for running CERN's FLUKA and Flair on Windows 10.
+It is recommended to use the Windows Subsystem for Linux (WSL) for running CERN's FLUKA and Flair on Windows.
 The Windows Subsystem for Linux lets developers run GNU/Linux environment - including most command-line tools, utilities, and applications - directly on Windows, unmodified, without the overhead of a virtual machine.